MargKos/Unstable-PSO/README.md

 - **Number of iteration steps:** Specify the total number of iteration steps for each simulation.
 - **Output directory:** Choose where to save the simulation results and generated figures.
 - **Starting points:** Select or generate starting points.
 You can use predefined starting points or generate them using the `StartingPoints.py` script.
+- **PSO Parameters:** Define which inertia factor w and which coginitive/social learning rate mu to use (to distinguish the experimental outcome for different parameters, define names for th output files).

 ## 2. Workflow Overview